WSB-research/Wall-Street-Bets-Master-Doc/README.md

 We need to begin identifying BTOs (if possible (BTOs are just CLO/CDOs, because of course they are)) that target these assets.
 They're going to fail.
 Stay tuned, I'm just writing this down so I don't forget it.

-Some tentative deadlines I'd like to set for each of the steps are

-1. 3/20/20 for a comprehensive (not exhaustive) list of at-risk targets and tickers
-2. 4/3/20 for completed analysis and approval of a list of tickers
-3. 4/3/20 for a set of agreed-upon tracking strategies for the targets.

 I'd like regular check-ins with progress.
-Say, a minimum of once every day or two.
-Either post your research directly or relay it to your team lead post-haste.
+We have mandatory weekly meetings at 5pm EST.

-TechnicalANALyst is your TA team lead; Cannabiz-420/Ti-84/Wa  ge is your FA team lead; Jellyra is your macro team lead.
-Lelouch_lamperouge is master-of-all-trades, jack-of-none.
+scarvesandsuspenders is your TA team lead; ParadiXe is your FA team lead; Jellyra is your macro team lead. louch aka The Dude In A Suit is master-of-all-trades, jack-of-none.
 He's kind of like a magic 8-ball, except he's always right.
 Be nice to him and you might be rewarded.
+Chuckles is the dev lead, does not code much, but he will point you in the right direction.
+And last but not least, it's joesocktwo aka Gitmo Joe, he is a dipshit and some kind of lead.

 If you have any concerns, comments, questions, or suggestions, please feel free to hit me up on discord or bring them to the attention of your team lead.